HartBeat Ensemble

 HartBeat Ensemble is a professional theater company located in Hartford, Connecticut.
-The mission of HartBeat Ensemble is to create original, professional theater based on stories from the people of Greater Hartford and beyond.
-Through mainstage plays, open-air performances, and education programs, HartBeat Ensemble seeks to create provocative theater that connects the community beyond the barriers of class, race, and gender.
-HartBeat Ensemble is a member of the Network of Ensemble Theaters.

 Company history

 Gregory Tate, Julia Rosenblatt, and Steven Ginsburg founded HartBeat Ensemble in September 2001 in San Francisco, CA. Having worked with the San Francisco Mime Troupe for a combined total of 22 years, they decided to explore new styles and work in a city that needed change.
 Julia, a native of Hartford, CT, suggested that Hartford was a perfect location because of its economic contradiction: Hartford was both the second-poorest city in the nation and the capitol of the richest per-capita state in the nation.

 In 2013, HartBeat moved into the Carriage House Theater located at 360 Farmington Avenue in Hartford.
 The new home will provide an opportunity for HartBeat to produce a season of events that extends beyond their mainstage and education productions.
 The Carriage House will serve as a permanent home for artists and the community to gather and experience live performances.
 The goal is to offer the Greater Hartford community consistently dynamic presentations by HartBeat Ensemble as well as other Connecticut-based artists and companies.